-This TDEE Calculator gives you an accurate estimate of how much energy you burn in a day.
+This accurate TDEE Calculator finds your TDEE with the Harris Benedict formula and your physical dimensions, gender, and age, factoring in your activity level to calculate how much energy you use in an average day.
+It gives you a useful estimate of how much energy you burn in a day.
 Your body’s basic makeup (age, gender, height, and weight) determine your Basal Metabolic Rate (BMR).
 By adding the energy burned doing exercise, daily chores, work, and leisure activities to the BMR we get Total Daily Energy Expenditure (TDEE).
 We use a formula to estimate how much energy you use doing activities.

 How to Increase your TDEE Calculator result

 TDEE can be increased in two related ways.
 By far the most effective way is to increase your rate of metabolism, so that you burn more energy even whilst not purposefully exercising.
 The second way is to become more active during the day, perhaps by including a brisk walk in your routine.
-By becoming more active, you naturally increase your rate of metabolism, leading a virtuous cycle.
+By becoming more active, you naturally increase your rate of metabolism, leading a virtuous cycle of health.
+Your body fat percentage will go down as your muscle tissue adapts to a higher daily calorie expenditure.
+In simple terms, you will be fitter!
 Muscle-building activities like weight-training are most effective at raising metabolism levels.

 Got my TDEE, Now What?

-Having calculated your TDEE, you are now in a position to start counting calories.
+If this is your first experience with a calorie expenditure calculator, congrats!
+You now have an energy baseline to work with.
+Having calculated your TDEE, you are in a position to start counting calories with your own free Calorie Tracker account.
 Your TDEE is the line in the sand, the high water mark, the current state.
 From here, you can eat less energy than your TDEE to lose weight, or eat more than your TDEE to gain weight.
 Read this to understand how energy expenditure affects body weight.